PeepTheMoon/career-track-notes/reading-notes/Front-end/read-class-31.md

 *If you’re familiar with React class lifecycle methods, you can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.*

+Effects Without Cleanup
+Sometimes, we want to run some additional code after React has updated the DOM.
+Network requests, manual DOM mutations, and logging are common examples of effects that don’t require a cleanup.
+We say that because we can run them and immediately forget about them.
+Let’s compare how classes and Hooks let us express such side effects.

+What does useEffect do?
+By using this Hook, you tell React that your component needs to do something after render.
+React will remember the function you passed (we’ll refer to it as our “effect”), and call it later after performing the DOM updates.

+Placing useEffect inside the component lets us access the count state variable (or any props) right from the effect.
+We don’t need a special API to read it — it’s already in the function scope.
+Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution.

+ By default, it runs both after the first render and after every update.

+*Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don’t block the browser from updating the screen.
+This makes your app feel more responsive.
+The majority of effects don’t need to happen synchronously.
+In the uncommon cases where they do (such as measuring the layout), there is a separate useLayoutEffect Hook with an API identical to useEffect.*